+Never Again!

-Never Again! - Reportedly welded on the first Israeli nuclear bomb77
+Reportedly welded on the first Israeli nuclear bomb

 Shortly after the 1973 war, Israel allegedly fielded considerable nuclear artillery consisting of American 175 mm and 203 mm self-propelled artillery pieces, capable of firing nuclear shells.
 If true, this shows that Dimona had rapidly solved the problems of designing smaller weapons since the crude 1967 devices.
 If true, these low yield, tactical nuclear artillery rounds could reach at least 25 miles.
 The Israeli Defense Force did have three battalions of the 175mm artillery (36 tubes), reportedly with 108 nuclear shells and more for the 203mm tubes.
 Some sources describe a program to extend the range to 45 miles.
-They may have offered the South Africans these low yield, miniaturized, shells described as, "the best stuff we got."78 By 1976, according to one unclassified source, the Central Intelligence Agency believed that the Israelis were using plutonium from Dimona and had 10 to 20 nuclear weapons available.79
+They may have offered the South Africans these low yield, miniaturized, shells described as, "the best stuff we got."
+By 1976, according to one unclassified source, the Central Intelligence Agency believed that the Israelis were using plutonium from Dimona and had 10 to 20 nuclear weapons available. "

 In 1972, two Israeli scientists, Isaiah Nebenzahl and Menacehm Levin, developed a cheaper, faster uranium enrichment process.
 It used a laser beam for isotope separation.
-It could reportedly enrich seven grams of Uranium 235 sixty percent in one day.80 Sources later reported that Israel was using both centrifuges and lasers to enrich uranium.81
+It could reportedly enrich seven grams of Uranium 235 sixty percent in one day.
+Sources later reported that Israel was using both centrifuges and lasers to enrich uranium.

 Questions remained regarding full-scale nuclear weapons tests.
 Primitive gun assembled type devices need no testing.
 Researchers can test non-nuclear components of other types separately and use extensive computer simulations.
 Israel received data from the 1960 French tests, and one source concludes that Israel accessed information from U.S. tests conducted in the 1950s and early 1960s.
-This may have included both boosted and thermonuclear weapons data.82 Underground testing in a hollowed out cavern is difficult to detect.
+This may have included both boosted and thermonuclear weapons data.
+Underground testing in a hollowed out cavern is difficult to detect.
 A West Germany Army Magazine, Wehrtechnik, in June 1976, claimed that Western reports documented a 1963 underground test in the Negev.
-Other reports show a test at Al-Naqab, Negev in October 1966.83 accident"the weather cleared.84 Experts differ on these possible tests.
-Several writers report that the scientists at Los Alamos National Laboratory believed it to have been a nuclear explosion while a presidential panel decided otherwise.85 President Carter was just entering the Iran hostage nightmare and may have easily decided not to alter 30 years of looking the other way.86 The explosion was almost certainly an Israeli bomb, tested at the invitation of the South Africans.
-It was more advanced than the "gun type" bombs developed by the South Africans.87 One report claims it was a test of a nuclear artillery shell.88 A 1997 Israeli newspaper quoted South African deputy foreign minister, Aziz Pahad, as confirming it was an Israeli test with South African logistical support.89
+Other reports show a test at Al-Naqab, Negev in October 1966.

+A bright flash in the south Indian Ocean, observed by an American satellite on 22 September 1979, is widely believed to be a South Africa-Israel joint nuclear test.
+It was, according to some, the third test of a neutron bomb.
+The first two were hidden in clouds to fool the satellite and the third was an accident-the weather cleared.
+Experts differ on these possible tests.
+Several writers report that the scientists at Los Alamos National Laboratory believed it to have been a nuclear explosion while a presidential panel decided otherwise.
+President Carter was just entering the Iran hostage nightmare and may have easily decided not to alter 30 years of looking the other way.
+The explosion was almost certainly an Israeli bomb, tested at the invitation of the South Africans.
+It was more advanced than the "gun type" bombs developed by the South Africans.
+One report claims it was a test of a nuclear artillery shell.
+A 1997 Israeli newspaper quoted South African deputy foreign minister, Aziz Pahad, as confirming it was an Israeli test with South African logistical support.